mbjoseph/stantargets-profile-ex/README.md

-# Profiling a Stan model with stantargets
+# Stantargets sandbox

-This repo is a simple example of using Stan's profiling functionality with the stantargets package.
+Experimenting with the stantargets R package.